Site Overlay

 Basically the people figured that if they honored their patron saint like that, the patron saint had an obligation then to watch over them, to protect them, and to make sure that good things happened to that city.
 The way that people back in the Middle Ages looked at things, if the patron saint failed to keep up his end of the bargain and bad things started happening in the city—like if some deadly plague began to spread or if there was a bad harvest out in the surrounding field—the people figured they had the right to fire their patron saint and to get another.

-Read Related Sermon Knee Deep
+Read Related Sermon 125th Anniversary Church Banquet

 Back in the Middle Ages, there was an official ceremony for doing that.
 The people would take down the patron saint’s statue, carry it outside of the city, and bury it.
 Then they would go back and pick a new patron saint for themselves, a patron saint whom they trusted, might do a better job than the old patron saint.
 But if that new patron saint didn’t work out either and didn’t live up to the city’s expectations, the people knew that they wouldn’t hesitate to fire that saint too.